The Cost of Family Portraits: How Much are You Willing to Pay?

 “The most we’ve spent on family photos has been several hundred dollars,” says John Schmoll of the online community Frugal Rules.
 “We’re fortunate in that we have two good friends who are professional photographers, and we’re usually able to swap services with them.
 They provide us with the pictures, and we’ll do some type of copywriting or advertising project for them, so it evens out for both of us.
 The only time we really spend is if we want something special or a larger photo that isn’t a typical offering for them.”

 “For our family, when it comes to family photos and how much we’re willing to spend, we usually spend very little and sometimes we spend nothing at all,” says Jessi Fearon, founder of the Budget Mama blog.
 “We use a tripod that we found on Amazon during a Black Friday sale to take family photos without having to hire a photographer, and we save up our referral credits to our favorite card printing place all year long in order to score our family photo Christmas cards for free — or very close to it.”

 Brynne Conroy of the blog Femme Frugality says that, “We have had wild success with JCPenney studios.
 Their coupons have given us rock-bottom prices on portraits as our little ones grew.
 For each milestone birthday, we never had to pay more than $50 for robust photo packages with multiple poses.
 Fifty dollars was on the high end, too.”

 The Bottom Line

-In sum, families should only spend what they can afford, but by going on the recommendations of friends and family and waiting for holiday deals, they can usually get beautiful pictures from professional photographers at affordable prices.
+When it comes to the cost of family portraits, you should only spend what you can afford.
+But by going on the recommendations of friends and family and waiting for holiday deals, you can usually get beautiful pictures from professional photographers at affordable prices.